Organizational Doctrine in the Fire Service

 SIXFEET WODs are provided to supplement your training.
 This is a drop-in workout you can use

-WOD: Insomniac
+WOD: Brutalizer

 SIXFEET WODs are provided to supplement your training.
 This is a drop-in workout you can use